 Full curriculm vitae

-My research interests spans several topics within the fields — and in particular at the intersections of — inference, computing, and economics:
+Generally, my research interests spans several topics within the fields — and in particular at the intersections of — multi-agent systems and machine intelligence: